 - It must be at least semi-transparent, preferably completely transparent.

-- If it is available in large tubes, it is a plus, because I use it for quite a lot of burnt sienna.
+- If it is available in large tubes, it is a plus, because I use quite a lot of burnt sienna.

 The most common pigment for Burnt Sienna is PBr7 which is supposed to be natural iron oxide, nowadays it is the case that the natural pigment is replaced by synthetic mixtures, read more about this here.
 Another, also common pigment is PR101 which is synthetic red iron oxide, it can be more colorful than PBr7.
 Some manufacturers mix different iron oxides and even black to achieve their version of burnt sienna.